 What is “Epic Heavy Metal”?

 Musically, epic heavy metal lies at the crossroads of classic heavy metal, power metal, and doom metal.
 Bands that fall under the epic heavy tag usually exhibit elements from all three of those sub-genres, but with a lean towards one of the styles.
 For example, bands like Atlantean Kodex and Solstice tilt more heavily in the direction of doom metal, while bands like Domine and Battleroar fall closer to the realm of power metal.
 In addition to being a mix of genres, the song structures of epic heavy metal don’t typically follow standard conventions.
-The structures are looser and more sprawling in nature and the riffs themselves are typically more deliberate in their pacing.
+The structures are looser and more sprawling in nature and the riffs themselves are typically more mid-tempo in their pacing.

 More than just a blending of styles, the glue that holds epic heavy metal together is atmosphere.
 As can be deduced from the name, there’s a certain epic emotion to the music that often melds together with triumph, grandeur, or melancholy.
-There’s a certain intangible quality about epic heavy metal responsible for separating it from the rest of metal.
+There’s an intangible quality about epic heavy metal responsible for separating it from the rest of metal.
 There’s a mix of factors contributing to that, but a big part of it stems from the lyrical content and vocal delivery.
 While lyrics don’t strictly define a music genre; swords & sorcery, mythology, and epic battles are as closely tied to epic heavy metal as satanism is to black metal or gore to death metal.
 These themes work in tandem with a vocal delivery style that usually places emphasis on storytelling in order to evoke that epic feeling from the listener.

 Note: This guide will not discuss bands that strictly fall into the realm of epic doom metal.
 While the genre is very much related and tangential, it is distinctly different.
 This means that bands like Candlemass, Solitude Aeternus, and Scald will be excluded from discussion here (not for a lack of quality of course!).
 However, bands that blur the line, up the pace, and push towards epic heavy territory such as Atlantean Kodex and DoomSword will be included.